White Brazilians: Notable people

 Whites also dominate the sciences and academics.
 According to a Folha University Ranking, among the rectors and vice-chancellors of the 25 top universities, 89.8% are white; 8.2% are brown; 2% are black; none are yellow (East Asian).

 In the world of Brazilian sports, some of the most successful Brazilian athletes have been white.
 Ayrton Senna was among the most dominant and successful Formula One drivers of the modern era and is considered by many as the greatest racing driver of all time.
 Robert Scheidt is one of the most successful sailors at Olympic Games and one of the most successful Brazilian Olympic athletes.
 Zico, the world's best football player of the late 1970s and early 80s.
+There is also Kaká, a football star of AC Milan and later Real Madrid who won the Ballon d'Or on 2007.

 Others include, Gustavo Kuerten, the only Brazilians tennis player to be ranked nr 1, César Cielo the most successful Brazilian swimmer in history, having obtained three Olympic medals.
 Oscar Schmidt, who was inducted into the Naismith Memorial Basketball Hall of Fame in 2013.
 The Brazil men's national volleyball team is the most successful volleyball team in the world and is mostly white (Gustavo Endres, Giba, André Heller, Murilo Endres), and many others.

 Among women Maria Esther Bueno is the most successful Brazilian tennis player at the Grand Slam tournaments.
 She won seven single titles (four wins at the US Open and three at Wimbledon) and twelve doubles titles (five at Wimbledon, four at the US Open, two in the Roland Garros, including a mixed doubles, and once at the Australian Open).